 - The CF Foundation is consistently ranked amongst the best health charities in the nation.
 90% of the dollars raised goes directly to fund research.
 The Foundation creatively funds research, technologies and clinical trials that most for-profit drug companies won't touch since the market is so small.

-- The average life expectancy of CF patients has increased from 11 years to 38 years of age since 1960.
+- The average life expectancy of CF patients has increased from 11 years to over 40 years of age since 1960.
 'Adult CF Patient' used to be an oxymoron.

 How you can help